Azure/bicep-reps/active/0000-custom-validation-decorators.md

 ## Drawbacks

-User-defined functions can only consist of a single expression, and validator functions will need to use at least one ternary expression unless they wish to always succeed or always fail.
+* User-defined functions can only consist of a single expression, and validator functions will need to use at least one ternary expression unless they wish to always succeed or always fail.
 Some form of `switch` or `match` expression would make this feature easier to use.
+* Unlike `@min/maxValue()`, `@min/maxLength()`, and `@allowed()`, we wouldn't be able to use a custom validator to refine the type of a parameter.
+In this sense, custom validators are more like the proposed `@pattern()` validator than they are like existing validators.

 ## Overlap with other features